taylorhawks/RNN-music-recommender/README.md

 Although Euclidian distance is ideal for model implementation, MSE often leads to under-estimation of weights and biases as gradients lead to local minima near zero, as outliers are heavily penalized.
 This is why MAE is used as an objective function instead.

+Linear activations were used in all layers as they are less likely to under-estimate features and produce a higher-variance model.
+Weights are initialized randomly, and Adam optimizer was used instead of RMSProp, though the latter is more common for RNNs.
+The logic gates of GRU and LSTM are not necessary as long-term dependency is not a major concern.

 ---